• Skip to primary navigation

 You can freeze the leftover Kaffir lime for future use.
 It will turn black but will still retain its strong aroma.

-If Thai basil is not available, you can use regular sweet basil (Italian basil).
+If Thai basil is unavailable, you can use regular sweet basil (Italian basil).

 Oil – Use any vegetable oil to make this curry.

-Replace chicken with beef, shrimp (prawns), pork, or fish like salmon or any white fish.
-Keep in consideration that the time of cooking the different for different types of meat.
+Replace chicken with beef, shrimp (prawns), pork, or fish like salmon or white fish.
+Consider that the cooking time is different for different types of meat.

-You can also add pieces of pineapple to this curry to give it a sweet and tart taste.
+You can add pineapple pieces to this curry to give it a sweet and tart taste.
 Green mangoes also go very well.

 How To Make Chicken Panang Curry